2021-22 academic year course enrolment FAQs for students

 For more information on course enrolment, please refer to your enrolment e-letter and the Self Service Guide section of your MyNAIT portal.

 If you are a new student, the enrolment deadline varies depending on when you paid your tuition deposit.

-If you are a returning student, your enrolment deadline is the tuition payment deadline which is August 11, 2021 for fall enrolment.
+If you are a returning student, your enrolment deadline is the tuition payment deadline which is December 8, 2021 for winter enrolment.

 What happens if I don't enrol by the deadline?

 Your admission will be cancelled.
 If you are a new student, you will need to reapply to your program through APAS and pay the application fee.
 If you are a returning student you will be withdrawn from your program, you will need to complete a Request for Readmission in order to continue your studies.
 Please note that readmission is not guaranteed.